xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_shared_data.rst

 Setup xCAT on the Standby Management Node
 =========================================

 #.
 Make sure the standby management node is NOT using the shared data.

 #.
-Add the alias ip address into the ``/etc/resolv.conf`` as the nameserver.
+Add the alias ip address ``9.114.47.97`` into the ``/etc/resolv.conf`` as the nameserver.
 Change the hostname resolution order to be using ``/etc/hosts`` before using name server.
 Change "hosts: files dns" in /etc/nsswitch.conf.

 #.
-Temporarily change the hostname to the hostname that resolves to the Virtual IP address.
+Temporarily change the hostname to the hostname that resolves to the Virtual IP address ``9.114.47.97``, add the alias ip address and its hostname ``9.114.47.97 rhmn`` into the ``/etc/hosts``.
 This is required for xCAT and database to be setup properly.
 This only needs to be done one time.

    Also configure the Virtual IP address during this setup. ::